- Who We Are

 - Need Assistance?

-One in seven New Jersey residents struggles with hunger.
-In 2014, over 1 million residents in the Garden State were living in food insecure households, over 375,000 of them were children and over 239,000 of them were seniors.
+One in ten New Jersey residents struggles with hunger.
+In 2016, 919,030 residents in the Garden State were living in food insecure households.
+One in seven children in New Jersey struggle with hunger, as do over 239,000 seniors.

 Sometimes a disaster such as an illness, injury, a fire, or the sudden loss of a job means someone will need CFA’s help to meet the basics of life – food, shelter, heat, and lights.
 Even a car repair bill, the need to replace a heater, a costly prescription can throw a carefully balanced budget into the red.